darkain/pudl/README.md

 ### UPDATE
 ---
-**UPDATE** queries you a similar syntax.
+**UPDATE** queries are a similar syntax.
 Let's say we need to update the title because we initially put it in wrong.
 You can use the following to do so.

 ```php